feizc/GameTag/README.md

 # Introduction

-This repository is official implementation for **GameTag**, which can generate sequence tags from tandem mass spectra with cooperative game learning.
+This repository is an official implementation for **GameTag**, which can generate sequence tags from tandem mass spectra with cooperative game learning.

 ## Requirements
 * Python 3